+In this article, you will find tips and my experiences about the first working day.
 Towards the beginning of the internship in a new city as well as a new country (I was in the Netherlands only once before), I became more nervous.
 I spent the first 3 days in an exploring city.
 To find out how best to take a day in Rotterdam, read the article on the following link.
 Actually, the most interesting day was Saturday when I went to Den Haag by bike and I passed 65 km.
 Although it seems that I enjoyed, I was jammed by the thoughts full of fear of what would happen on Monday.
-How did my first working day in the Netherlands?
-Read below.

 Going to work – Start of my first working day